cdapio/sample-spark-app/README.md

    --data-binary @/PATH/TO/wordcount-1.0.0.jar
 ```

 > Note that the Spark application is now turned into a CDAP plugin without any modification to the Spark code. ```Artifact-Extends``` header specifies the CDAP application that will run the Spark code.
-The driver class name for the Spark application is specified using the ```className``` parameter.
+Main class name for the Spark application is specified using the ```className``` parameter.

 Make sure you replace ```/PATH/TO/wordcount-1.0.0.jar``` to appropriate JAR and it's path.